VisualOps/pysa/README.txt

 **pysa** is able to recognize all source repositories managed by the most common SCM (*subversion*, *git* and *mercurial*) present in the system.

 Primary key: *path*

+**Puppet only** The sources scanner is not able to scan sources repositories for SaltStack yet.

 package managers repositories - repository
 ------------------------------------------